* Two men charged with plot to derail passenger train

 Montreal, and Raed Jaser, 35, of Toronto in connection with the

-plot, which authorities said was not linked to last week's
+plot.
+Authorities said it was not linked to last week's Boston

-Boston Marathon bombings, which killed three and injured more
+Marathon bombings, which killed three people and injured more

-Neither is a Canadian citizen, and police did not reveal
+Neither suspect is a Canadian citizen, and police did not

 Police gave little detail about the alleged plotters, but